razvanz/angular-form-errors/README.md

-# AngularJS Form Errors Directive
+# AngularJS Form Errors

 A set of directives to make it easier to get a list of form errors with the posibility of getting them anywhere in your app.

+**NOTE:** This plugin relays on angular `events` to get the errors broadcasted in the app.
+The event name used for broadcasting the errors is `FORM_ERRORS`, therefore any other usage of events with the same name may result in errors.

 ### Why?